Maleek23/Embedded-Systems-II---AoA-of-Multidirectional-Audio-System/README.md

-Certainly!
-Here's a sample README file for your Embedded Systems II project on the Angle of Arrival (AoA) of Multidirectional Audio System:
+My apologies for that.
+Here's the corrected README file without the image resize tags:

 ---